Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory: Introduction

 Since the derivation of the nuclear force from chiral effective field theory was proposed by Weinberg in the 1990s \cite{wein1990,wein1991}, many researchers became interested in the field \cite{ordo1992,cele1992,ordo1994,ball1998,kais1998, epel1998,kais2001,ente2002,ente2015,wu2018,kais2019}.
-Even the full relativistic amplitudes have been derived at low orders \cite{ren2018,xiao2020,ren2021}.
+Even the full relativistic amplitudes have been derived in chiral effective field theory \cite{higa2003,higa2004,higa2008,ren2018,xiao2020,ren2021}.
 However, these amplitudes for nuclear force only involved pions and nucleons in the SU(2) case.
-For processes involving kaons or hyperons, e.g., the nucleon-hyperon interaction, the hyperon-hyperon interaction, \textit{et. al.}, the situation becomes more complicated because of the consequences of three-flavor chiral dynamics.
-The hyperon-nucleon interaction has been calculated up to next-to-leading order in Ref.~\cite{haid2013,haid2020}.
-Nevertheless, the good convergence cannot be achieved at this order in ChPT and the higher order contributions should be considered.
-But this will involve much more low-energy constants.
+For processes involving kaons or hyperons, e.g., the nucleon-hyperon interaction, the hyperon-hyperon interaction, etc., the situation becomes more complicated because of the consequences of three-flavor chiral dynamics.
+The hyperon-nucleon interaction has been calculated up to next-to-leading order in Refs.~\cite{haid2013,haid2020}.
+Nevertheless, good convergence cannot be achieved at this order in ChPT, and the higher-order contributions should be considered, but this will involve many more low-energy constants.
 In previous works \cite{huan2015,huan2017,huan20201,huan20202}, we have investigated the meson-baryon scattering in SU(3) HB$\chi$PT by fitting to partial-wave phase shifts of the pion-nucleon and kaon-nucleon scattering.
-Especially, the separated low-energy constants $b_i$ from the second Lagrangian were obtained by fitting the phase shifts of pion-nucleon scattering at fourth order in SU(3) HB$\chi$PT.
-Meanwhile, there is a large number of data for nucleon-nucleon scattering.
+In particular, the separated low-energy constants $b_i$ from the second-order Lagrangian were obtained by fitting the phase shifts of pion-nucleon scattering at fourth order in SU(3) HB$\chi$PT.
+Meanwhile, there is a large amount of data for nucleon-nucleon scattering.
 As an attempt to study baryon-baryon interaction at higher order, we study the nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) HB$\chi$PT in this paper.
-The peripheral partial waves ($L\geq 2$ and $J\geq 2$) will be considered because the lower partial waves is the same as in the SU(2) case.
-Our study provide a reliable evidence that the nucleon-nucleon and even baryon-baryon interaction calculated in SU(3) HB$\chi$PT leads to reasonable predictions.
+The peripheral partial waves ($L\geq 2$ and $J\geq 2$) are considered.
+As for the lower partial waves, they are dominated by the dynamics at the short-range part of the nuclear force.
+Moreover, the contact terms which consist of four-nucleon fields and no meson fields are used to parametrize the short-distance dynamics.
+Thus, the lower partial waves are almost the same as in the SU(2) case and are not involved in this paper.
+Our study provides reliable evidence that the nucleon-nucleon interaction calculated in SU(3) HB$\chi$PT leads to reasonable predictions.